 The EPA used to tweet about the environment.
-Now it just tweets about Scott Pruitt
+Now it just tweets about Scott Pruitt.

 The EPA Used to Tweet About the Environment.
-Now It Just Tweets About Scott Pruitt
+Now It Just Tweets About Scott Pruitt.

 It's his own PR firm.

-One of the first actions the Trump administration took when it entered office was to crack down on the Environmental Protection Agency, starting with its social media feeds and website.
+One of the first actions the Trump administration took when it entered office was to crack down on the Environmental Protection Agency, starting with its social-media feeds and website.

-The agency's work on climate and energy policy has slowed to a crawl, but it has been replaced with a different focus: The promotion of the new EPA administrator, Scott Pruitt.
+The agency's work on climate and energy policy has slowed to a crawl, but it has been replaced with a different focus: the promotion of the new EPA administrator, Scott Pruitt.
 With one exception, all of the EPA's tweets and Facebook posts since Pruitt's confirmation have been about his various appearances or sharing quotes from the EPA chief or President Donald Trump.
-The only time EPA tweeted about an environmental issue, it was to promote Trump's executive order attempting to roll back a Clean Water Act rule.
+The only time the EPA tweeted about an environmental issue, it was to promote Trump's executive order attempting to roll back a Clean Water Act rule.
 (On Monday, outside of the three-week period we used for this analysis, the EPA finally tweeted about a local grant.)

 This is unusual.
 During the Obama administration, the EPA Twitter account certainly publicized and promoted Administrator Gina McCarthy, but it was a far smaller portion of its work.
-Here's a comparison of Tweets over a three-week period:
+Here's a comparison of tweets over a three-week period:

 Social media was then used as a tool for educating the public about public health problems and environmental initiatives, but under Pruitt, public education work is at a standstill.

 "We tried to provide regular updates on the wide range of actions we were taking to protect people's health and the environment all across the country," Liz Purchia, a communications official for Obama's EPA, said in an email.
-"People want to know that they are being heard; and social media is an essential tool for doing that.
+"People want to know that they are being heard, and social media is an essential tool for doing that.
 Right now what we're seeing is a bunch of posts being thrown at us by Trump's EPA without any effort to engage with the American people.
-All you have to do is take a look at EPA's social media channels since Trump's team took over and you can visually see the stark shift in control."
+All you have to do is take a look at EPA's social-media channels since Trump's team took over and you can visually see the stark shift in control."

-Trump's team froze all social media accounts and public communications when the new administration took office.
+Trump's team froze all social-media accounts and public communications when the new administration took office.
 The agency is posting updates again now that Pruitt is in charge, but its work on clean air, science, and climate change is far from the focus.
 The flurry of Twitter activity welcoming Pruitt after he was sworn in has since slowed mostly to promoting his speaking engagements.
-On Monday, which was out of the range for this comparison, the EPA had one additional tweet about policy, but kept up its Pruitt-focused ratio with one quote and retweet from Pruitt.
+On Monday, which was out of the range for this comparison, the EPA had one additional tweet about policy but kept up its Pruitt-focused ratio with one quote and retweet from Pruitt.

 .@EPAScottPruitt shared about his vision of a smarter EPA, regulating in a balanced way, with Nat’l Assoc of Manufacturers. pic.twitter.com/Px3tTiN7Th— U.S. EPA (@EPA) March 7, 2017